 - ANEEL – Regulatory Agency

-Sample Contracts published by the Regional Center for Renewable Energy and Energy Efficiency (RCREEE)
+The following are sample contracts published by the Regional Center for Renewable Energy and Energy Efficiency (RCREEE).

 RCREEE is an independent non-profit regional organization which aims to enable and increase the adoption of renewable energy and energy efficiency practices in the Arab region.
 RCREEE teams with regional governments and global organizations to initiate and lead clean energy policy dialogues, strategies, technologies and capacity development in order to increase Arab states’ share of tomorrow’s energy.